KaziRimon/Simple-Calculator-Design/README.md

-I have designed a simple calculation with the help of html and css
+I have designed a simple calculation with the help of HTML and CSS.